jxtngx/vision-lab/README.md

 ## Overview

-Vision lab is a public template for computer vision deep learning research projects using [TorchVision](https://pytorch.org/vision/stable/index.html) and Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/).
+Vision Lab is a public template for computer vision deep learning research projects using [TorchVision](https://pytorch.org/vision/stable/index.html) and Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/).

 Use Vision Lab to train or finetune the default torchvision Vision Transformer or make it your own by implementing a new model and dataset after cloning the repo.

-The recommended way for Vision lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.
+You can fork Vision Lab with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.

 ## Source Module

-`visionlab.core` should contain code for the Lightning Module and Trainer.
+`visionlab.core` contains code for the Lightning Module and Trainer.

-`visionlab.components` should contain experiment utilities grouped by purpose for cohesion.
+`visionlab.components` contains experiment utilities grouped by purpose for cohesion.

-`visionlab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.
+`visionlab.pipeline` contains code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.

-`visionlab.serve` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).
+`visionlab.serve` contains code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

-`visionlab.cli` should contain code for the command line interface built with [Typer](https://typer.tiangolo.com/)and [Rich](https://rich.readthedocs.io/en/stable/).
+`visionlab.cli` contains code for the command line interface built with [Typer](https://typer.tiangolo.com/) and [Rich](https://rich.readthedocs.io/en/stable/).

-`visionlab.pages` should contain code for data apps built with streamlit.
+`visionlab.pages` contains code for data apps built with [Streamlit](https://streamlit.io/).

-`visionlab.config` can assist with project, trainer, and sweep configurations.
+`visionlab.config` assists with project, trainer, and sweep configurations.

 ## Base Requirements and Extras

-Vision lab installs minimal requirements out of the box, and provides extras to make creating robust virtual environments easier.
+Vision Lab installs minimal requirements out of the box, and provides extras to make creating robust virtual environments easier.
 To view the requirements, in [setup.cfg](setup.cfg), see `install_requires` for the base requirements and `options.extras_require` for the available extras.

 The recommended install is as follows: